 They ain’t from ‘round these parts.
 An admission that not everyone is from, or have had the same lived experience, as those from the ‘North Atlantic’ or its many colonized settlements.

 “It matters how members of original displaced communities, or people who were brought here or came here as chattel slaves or indentured workers or political refugees or for economic opportunity, have thought about virtues, values, moral psychology, normative ethics, and good human lives.”

 I am so WEIRD.
 The majority of research into moral psychology comes from studying WEIRD people.
-(Weird, Educated, Industrialized, Rich, Democratic)
+(White, Educated, Industrialized, Rich, Democratic)

 “There is every reason to think WEIRD people are unrepresentative, possibly the most unrepresentative group imaginable, less representative than our ancestors when the ice melted at the end of the Pleistocene.”

 Don’t forget Buddha.
 As great as modern science is, it’s a mistake to claim these forms of knowledge are ‘better’ than the “sensitive observers of humans in their own times.”
 For example Plato, Aristotle, Confucius, Mozi, Mencius, Zhuangzi, Xunzi, Buddha, Seneca, and Śāntideva.
 (I’ll add the many great indigenous thinkers and practitioners whose knowledge and experience has been passed down for millennia.)